abhyas01/Command-Line-Task-Manager/README.md

 In summary, this application is a great example of how OOP can be used to build a simple, yet powerful command-line tool.
 It demonstrates the use of classes, methods, and attributes, as well as concepts like encapsulation and abstraction.
 The code is well-structured and easy to understand, making it a good starting point for anyone interested in learning more about Python and OOP.

-This command-line task manager application can be made executable and run from any location on your computer.
+#### Note: This command-line task manager application can be made executable and run from any location on your computer.
 Follow the instructions below to set it up.
 ## Steps

 ### 1. Clone the Repository